BlueCannonBall/fproc/README.md

 ## Building & Installing

-When run from the root folder of the repo, the commands below compile and install the `fproc` daemon, CLI, and GUI.
+When run from the root folder of this repo, the commands below compile and install the `fproc` daemon, CLI, and GUI.
 ```
 $ make
 # make install